anyaevostinar/minecraft-sheep-evolution/README.md

 Moreover, inside AttackSheepAndBreedMixin, we modified the attack() function, and then we let wolves produce child after killing certain number of sheep.
 However, by using this way, wolf produce offspring asexually.
 The reason why it's hard to use similar algorithm as we did in producing sheep is that wolf 1,need to be tamed to producing sheep, and 2, need food like meet to producing sheep.
 And if the wolf is tamed, it will not attack sheep anymore.

+### AngerTimeMixin
+This mixin is not working yet.
+The aim for creating this mixin is that we want the wolves be angry all the time, so that it can search and always attack sheep.